krameff/goss/docs/gossfile.md

     Some of Sprout functions have the same name as the older Custom Goss functions.
     The Sprout functions are overwritten by the custom functions for backwards compatibility.

+!!! note

+    Sprout renamed a number of functions it inherited from Sprig, and kept the old names working as aliases. `upper`, `camelcase`, `toYaml` and friends still work and are not going away, but the new names are what Sprout documents.
+    [`goss lint`](lint.md) points out any old names in your gossfile and tells you what replaced them.

 ### Examples

 Using [puppetlabs/facter](https://github.com/puppetlabs/facter) or [chef/ohai](https://github.com/chef/ohai)